 What we can do is drive positive attention and education on steel and sustainability.
 The process of the SSC audit and certification is just the seed.
 When changing consumer expectations, government regulations and procurement rules are added to the mix, it becomes clear that businesses and industry must begin growing their willingness to improve upon sustainability, and in doing so, reap the many benefits.

 To date, the SSC has developed its certification tool, which was expanded from outlined priorities identified by SSC stakeholders in a materiality analysis.
-This certification tool reflects Treasury’s Living Standards Framework and relevant UN Sustainable Development Goals.
+This certification tool reflects Treasury’s Living Standards Framework and relevant UN Sustainable Development Goals and members that have completed the SSC certification process become SSC Chartered Members.

-We have now completed the pilot phase of the tool, and SSC certification and membership is a recognised criterion in the New Zealand Green Building Council’s Green Star rating scheme.
+We have now completed the pilot phase of the tool, and SSC Chartered Membership is a recognised criterion in the New Zealand Green Building Council’s Green Star rating scheme.

 As for our next steps, SSC is targeting 60 more audits, developing formalised governance, finalising and developing more tools and resources based off in-person discussions from the pilot phase . . .